martinctc/gpxtoolbox/README.md

 - `sf`: For reading GPX files.
 - `dplyr`: For data manipulation.
 - `geosphere`: For distance calculations.
-- `ggplot2`: For creating visualizations.
+- `ggplot2`: For creating visualisations.

 ## License